athoune/Presentations/03_fastcgi/index.md

 You can do it yourself with Amazon, Joyent …

-You can share a multi hosted frontend, and dispatching the load in the cloud.
+You can share a multi hosted frontend, and dispatch the load in the cloud.

-Be careful with files uploaded.
+Be careful with uploaded files.

 Or you can use a PHP cloud hosting.